mohsen-najafizadeh/telegram-notifier/CONTRIBUTING.md

 ## How to Contribute

 ### 1. Reporting Issues
-- Before reporting an issue, please check the [issue tracker](https://github.com/your-repo/issues) to ensure it hasn’t been reported already.
+- Before reporting an issue, please check [the issues](https://github.com/mohsen-najafizadeh/telegram-notifier/issues) to ensure it hasn’t been reported already.
 - If you find an issue, please include:
     - A clear and descriptive title.
     - Steps to reproduce the problem.